-This document addresses interfaces between IPCablecom client devices for audio and video communication.
-Specifically, it identifies the audio and video codecs necessary to provide the highest quality and the most resourceefficient service delivery to the customer.
-This document also specifies the performance required in client devices to support future IPCablecom codecs.
+This standard specifies the audio (voice) codes that are to be used in the provisioning of bi-directional audio services over cable television distribution networks using IP technology (i.e., IPCablecom service).
+The standard also addresses interfaces between IPCablecom client devices for audio communication.
+Specifically, it identifies the audio codecs necessary to provide the highest quality and the most resource-efficient service delivery to the customer.
 Additionally, this document describes a suggested methodology for optimal network support for codecs.